 Root canals have a bad reputation of being painful and scary.
-The truth is, like many medical procedures, root canals, or “root canal therapy,” as most dentists call it, has advanced over the past few decades to become a much less painful procedure.
+The truth is like many medical procedures, root canal therapy has advanced over the past few decades to become a much less painful procedure.

 There are two common problems that require root canal therapy:

 Tooth decay happens when a cavity gets out of control.
-A cavity will first start to eat away at the enamel and dentil layers of a tooth and, if left untreated, can infect the softer center of the tooth, called the pulp.
+A cavity will first start to eat away at the enamel and dentil layers of a tooth.
+If it’s left untreated, it can infect the softer center of the tooth called the pulp.

-Tooth trauma is very common, and occurs in 33 percent of adults.
-If you experience a trauma to your tooth, it is important to visit your dentist as soon as possible.
-A dental professional will be able to diagnose any tooth or bone damage, which is only possible to determine through the use of x-rays.
+Tooth trauma is quite common.
+If you experience a trauma to your tooth, visit your dentist as soon as possible.
+A dental professional will be able to diagnose any tooth or bone damage.
+This is only possible to determine through the use of x-rays.

 “Most importantly, root canal therapy will save your tooth,” said Dr. Nader.
 “Losing a tooth is more expensive in the long run than trying to save it.”